 These attacks have grown more frequent and sophisticated at the same time that more people are working remotely and are more reliant on corporate IT systems.
-According to BitDefender's analysis of the cyberthreats, there was a 715% increase in detected and blocked ransomware attacks in the first half of 2020 versus that period in 2019.

 Many of these are never publicly disclosed.
 In some recent attacks, sensitive data was stolen before it was encrypted, and the attackers threatened to leak it if the victims failed to pay.